 As a hobby, Craig’s “The Adventures of Ai” was one of the world’s popular children’s book projects of 2014.
 The book was translated into Japanese, Mandarin, Spanish and Arabic, with the accompanying Adventures of Ai video game, achieving 200,000 downloads globally on Apple iTunes, Google Play and Samsung.
 The project benefited 18 children charities around the world.

-Craig holds a bachelor’s degree from Illinois State University (1975), a Master’s Degree in Economics from Illinois State University (1977), and an MBA from the University of Chicago (1981).
-He is a member of the Board of Directors of New York REIT, Inc. (Nasdaq: NYRT.)
+Craig holds a Bachelor’s degree from Illinois State University (1975), a Master’s Degree in Economics from Illinois State University (1977), and Honorary Doctorate of Science from Illinois State university, and an MBA from the University of Chicago (1981).
+He is a member of the Board of Directors of New York REIT, Inc. (NASDAQ: NYRT.)
 Craig has been a member of the Board of Trustees of Boston University and the Foundation of the University of Montana.
 He is currently a member of the leadership board of the Department of Athletics, Duke University.
-Craig is an alumnus of Leadership Greater Chicago and was a finalist for the Ernst and Young Entrepreneur of the Year award (Illinois) in 2005.
+Craig is an alumnus of Leadership Greater Chicago, and was a finalist for the Ernst & Young Entrepreneur of the Year award (Illinois) in 2005.

 Craig was elected to the Hall of Fame of the Illinois State University College of Arts and Sciences in 2008.
 He is a member of the Hall of Fame of Hinsdale Central Township High School.
 Craig holds United States Patent 4,212,168, Power Producing Dry-Type Cooling Systems.